 4. CONSERVATION OF THE DATA

 In compliance with the principle of limiting the storage period, data collected will be processed solely and exclusively for the necessary time and for the purposes for which it was collected at any given time.
-The personal data provided will be kept while it is needed (unless the data subject asks for it to be deleted) to implement the contractual relationship and to respond to requests or applications, and for the time necessary to comply with corresponding legal obligations in each case, according to each type of data.
+Data storage will be deemed justified when:

 5. CATEGORIES OF RECIPIENTS